PuellaLacus/TuTraSt/README.md

 grid.cube is a the potential energy grid file in cube-format.
 Please check that the formatting of your file matches the example file given.

 input.param contains the user defined parameters for the TuTraSt analysis and kMC simualtions.
-The ordering in this file must be as defined.
+The ordering in this file cannot be changed.

 For questions on technical issues, usage, maintenance and development please contact Amber Mace (amber.mace@epfl.ch).
-We are also happy discuss any ideas new applications or potential areas of development, so free to contact us for any related matters.
+We are also happy discuss any ideas on new applications or potential areas of development, so feel free to contact us for any related matters.

 Please cite!